Shib00/Sambhalo/README.md

 3. Feedback Email : email recieved when visitor fills feedback form.
 <img src="/images/fb.jpeg?raw=true" width="250" height="250">

+## Exception Handling
+Here's a list of exception handling done in the app:
+1. if a visitor is currently checked in another user with same email or password cannot check in.
+2. email and contact of hosts should be unique else they will not be added and also need to be verified by a OTP.
+3. visitor cannot proceed to check-in without filling all the fields of the form.
+4. one visitor cannot check-out any other visitor due to OTP recieved which also ensures that visitor provided the correct email id while checking in else he will not be able to check out.
+5. one can only access feedback page while checking out.
+6. in feedback form atleast the table should be filled otherwise it will again redirect back to the feedback page.

 ## Contact Me
 You can contact me at <17uec112@lnmiit.ac.in> or <shivamd011@gmail.com>